Innovation

 The Hare’s Corner is a simple way to help farmers and landowners address the climate and biodiversity crises without a lot of extra work or footing the bill.
 The transformation of these pockets of land improves farmland biodiversity and increases our resilience against climate change, for example by providing shade and water for cattle at times of drought and by improving water quality.

-We are looking forward to providing funding for Hare’s Corner projects in Co.
-Clare in 2023.
+We are looking forward to providing funding for Hare’s Corner projects in Co Leitrim in 2024.
 We all need to play our part in addressing climate change and every little helps.
-If you would like to take part in the initiative or for more information, please visit https://burrenbeo.com/thc/
+If you would like to take part or for more information, please visit https://burrenbeo.com/thc/

 If you are interested in any of these educational programmes or require further information, please email community@futurenergyireland.ie